7 Reasons to Visit Parma: Art, History, Gastronomy and Beyond

 It's called Oltretorrente, literally beyond the torrent, and there’s no room for fancy restaurants.
 Just bookshops, farmers' markets, osterias, great food and the atmosphere of a small village.

-My favourite place to go?
+My favorite place to go?

 Parco Ducale to rest, or even have a picnic, under the shadow of a secular tree.